 The Superintendent’s Residence at Crater Lake National Park is located within the Munson Valley Historic District.
 It was designated a National Historic Landmark in 1987.

-MPF Conservation had the privilege of working on many items from the Superintendent’s house toward the Centennial Opening.
+MPF Conservation had the privilege of working on many items from the Superintendent’s house toward the Centennial Opening of the Crater Lake Science & Learning Center, including Interior Design.
 Many of these will be listed under this page as we load them:

 - Superintendent’s Residence (also the “new” Crater Lake Science and Learning Center)